ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 1050 > Added customers area to Areas.

 1055 > changed the routes in Startup.cs like the one in the ScaffoldingReadMe.txt.

+1058 > Moved HomeController to the Area> Customer > Controller folder and deleted Data and Models.